SynysterRev/knights/README.md

 The objective of the puzzle is, given a set of sentences spoken by each of the characters, determine, for each character, whether that character is a knight or a knave.

-We have to determine the knowledge to each puzzle depending on the each character says
+We have to determine the knowledge for each puzzle depending on what each character says